10 Steps To A Successful 2021 Ecommerce Holiday

 2. Create New Image Ads

-Build new holiday-themed ads that highlight your promotions and USPs for any display campaigns, especially for remarketing campaigns.
-Consider scheduling a series of ads leading up to your shipping cut-off date to promote urgency, and continuing through the post-holiday shopping period.
-This plan has been successful for my clients in the past and I have seen it in action boosting sales numbers.
+Build new holiday-themed ads that highlight your promotions and USPs for any display and discovery campaigns, especially for remarketing campaigns.
+Consider scheduling a series of ads leading up to your shipping cut-off date to promote urgency and continuing through the post-holiday shopping period.
+This plan has been successful for my clients in the past, and I have seen it in action, boosting sales numbers.

 3. Add Seasonal Shopping Audiences to Campaigns

-Both Google Ads and Microsoft Advertising have created audience lists for Black Friday and Christmas shoppers.
+Both Google Ads and Microsoft Advertising have audience lists for Black Friday and Christmas shoppers, with a change for this year.
+They have further segmented the lists for online versus in-store and even after Christmas shopper lists.

 Layer some or all of the audiences into your existing search and shopping campaigns — either with a 0% bid adjustment if you just want to observe or with a positive bid adjustment if you want to be more aggressive.